 Elvis Presley was another celebrity known for his love of cars, specifically the Cadillac.
 Even today car shows are held at Graceland with hundreds of classic autos on display.
 While he owned many brands of cars, including Pontiacs and Limousines, it was the Cadillac that Elvis enjoyed most.

 Many young stars today also enjoy the tradition of celebrating their stardom with a cool new car.
 However, those who collect them are at a whole new level.
 Take David Gallagher for instance.
 Many have called him a car collector in training as he adds new cars to his garage.
 Some of his notable cars include a 1973 Ford Mustang convertible and a 1976 Pontiac Firebird.
-Some will gove cars to others (Oprah) ir perhaps as Fathers Day gifts.
+Some will give cars to others (Oprah) perhaps as Fathers Day gifts.

 Justin Beiber has joined the ranks of today’s biggest celebrities to have their own car collection.
 As young as he is, Beiber know a stylish car when he sees it.
 One of the most impressive autos in his collection is a Fisker Karma Hybrid worth $100,000 and a gift from Usher.
 He also has a Cadillac CTS-V Coupe and a Range Rover Evoque.
 You’ll also spot a Lamborghini, Ferrari, and Porsche in his collection.